 One of the hardest things about being a parent of a child with a life-limiting disease is knowing that, one day, they won't be able to keep up with their friends.
 Or race around at home, like Harrison does - he adores chasing after his younger brother, William.

-Our goal is to stop Duchenne, or at least find a way to slow it down significantly, before it has a chance to dim the twinkle in Harrison's eye.
+As a leading charity for Duchenne research, our goal is to stop Duchenne, or at least find a way to slow it down significantly, before it has a chance to dim the twinkle in Harrison's eye.
 Harrison was diagnosed in January 2011, a day that we will never forget - one blood test changed everything.
 Numb, we had to start down a path we never dreamt we would have to follow.
 We had to take those first steps that no one is ever taught.
 Our immediate thoughts, like all parents in this position, were to secure the best possible care for Harrison, and we are lucky to be close enough to the fabulous teams at Great Ormond Street Hospital.

 Having spoken to some of the best organisations in the world fighting Duchenne, it's clear that for the very first time there may actually be a chance of a major breakthrough.
 Over the past few years, scientists have made giant strides in gene therapy and molecular medicine, and pharmaceutical companies have begun investing in research that may well bring Duchenne therapies to market.